 How to View and Edit Files Using Quick Look

 After Viewing files on the Quick Look mode, simply tap the spacebar itself to close the view.
-Apart from just previewing the files, it is also possible to edit the files using the Quick Look on MacOS Mojave, depend on the file type.
-Following are some ways to edit certain file types.
+Apart from just previewing the files, it is also possible to edit the files using the Quick Look on macOS Mojave, depend on the file type.
+The following are some ways to edit certain file types.

 - Tap the spacebar of your MacBook or iMac after clicking a file to preview it using the Quick Look feature.